benlmyers/swiftui-particles/README.md

 ## Presets

-> [!WARNING]
-> ParticlesPresets is in **Pre-Release**.
-The appearance of currently available presets are subject to change, as are their parameters.
-Avoid including presets in production code.
-[More information](#pre-release)

 A curated list of presets are available.
-More presets will sparingly be added in future package updates.
+These can be configured using parameters.
+Several additional presets will be added before the packages reaches a Release state.

 - [`Fire`](Sources/ParticlesPresets/API/Presets/Fire.swift)
 - [`Snow`](Sources/ParticlesPresets/API/Presets/Snow.swift)